 Poached Pears Try French Classic Poires Belle Helene

 Poached pears might be one of the easiest French desserts to serve.
-The preparation time is short and there is quite a variety of combinations you can create.
+The preparation time is short, and you can create quite a variety of combinations.
 It’s a simple dessert to master and can be easily altered to suit your tastes.

-To better understand where the dessert “Poris Belle Helene” comes from it is important to know a brief history.
-Renowned chef Auguste Escoffier invented the dessert in the 1800s naming it after Jacques Offenbach’s Operetta La Belle Hélène.
+To better understand where the dessert “Poris Belle Helene” comes from, it is important to have a brief history.
+Renowned chef Auguste Escoffier invented the dessert in the 1800s, naming it after Jacques Offenbach’s Operetta La Belle Hélène.
 Hortense Catherine Schneider, who played the role of Helen of Troy, was one of the great stars of operettas in the 1800s and appeared in many of Offenbach’s other operettas.
-She was a darling of French society and rumoured to be the mistress of King Edward VII.
-La belle Hélène was so popular that several dishes named in her honor appeared on menus across Paris (tournedos belle Helene, Sole belle Helene, etc.).
+She was a darling of French society and was rumoured to be the mistress of King Edward VII.
+La belle Hélène was so popular that several dishes named in her honour appeared on menus across Paris (tournedos belle Helene, Sole belle Helene, etc.).

 Poires Belle Helene

-A classic French dessert composed of pears poached in a vanilla syrup served with vanilla ice cream then drizzled with a hot chocolate sauce.
+A classic French dessert, composed of pears poached in vanilla syrup, is served with vanilla ice cream, then drizzled with a hot chocolate sauce.

 Course Dessert